Gallahad072/Ethical-Hacks/README.md

-# Is Rhys Home?
+# Network Listener

-Welcome to a fun way to inflate ones ego.
+Welcome to a fun way to inflate one's ego, be paranoid, or track someone.

 This [program](listener.py) will listen and announce when a certain device joins or leaves a network.